 Fuller Theological Seminary is organized into three schools: the School of Theology, School of Psychology and School of Intercultural Studies.
 As a graduate-level institution of higher education, Fuller's three schools offer master's and doctoral degrees, as well as graduate-level certificate programs.
 Master's degree programs include classes from all three schools.

 At Fuller's main campus in Pasadena, California, all degree programs are available.
 Most master's-level programs are also offered in their entirety at our regional campuses: California Coast, Northern California, Northwest, Southwest, Colorado, and Texas.
-In addition, the Master of Arts in Global Leadership degree is offered primarily online.
+In addition, the Master of Arts in Global Leadership, Master of Arts in Theology and Ministry, and Master of Arts in Intercultural Studies degrees are offered in a primarily online format.
 Other master's-level programs also offer online or individualized distance learning options.
 Certain degree programs are also offered in Korean and Spanish.

 Fuller's full-time faculty is supplemented each year by a number of highly-qualified visiting and adjunct faculty members, who enrich the curriculum of the three schools at the Pasadena campus, regional campuses, and online.